-- Most antipasti dishes are pretty low fat, but try and choose the best of the bunch.
-Avoid meats, cheeses and fried foods, and instead pick the grilled vegetables, vegetable based soups or seafood options.
+* Most antipasti dishes are pretty low fat, but try and choose the best of the bunch.
+Avoid meats, cheeses, and fried foods, and instead pick the grilled vegetables, vegetable-based soups or seafood options.
+One of my favorite appetizers is to serve crisp, raw vegetables with an herb-flavored olive oil dipping sauce.

-- If you are concerned about pasta choices, pick a sauce where vegetables or seafood are the main ingredients.
-At home if you want to make your favorite pasta dish a little healthier, substitute the new whole-wheat pastas for the traditional refined flours.
-Try low fat or fat free ricotta and other low fat cheeses.
-They may take a little getting used to, so start with the reduced fat choices, and then switch to fat free after a few weeks.
+* Try low fat or fat-free ricotta and other low-fat cheeses in your kitchen.
+They may take a little getting used to, so start with the reduced fat choices, and then switch to fat-free after a few weeks.

-- Soups are always a great healthy, hearty way to fill you up, and if you choose correctly by selecting soups full of vegetables, beans, and grains, you will be getting your daily fill of fiber, protein, and vitamins.
+* Soups are always a great healthy, hearty way to fill you up, and if you choose correctly by selecting soups full of vegetables, beans, and grains, you will be getting your daily fill of fiber, protein, and vitamins.
 Substitute a hearty vegetable and grain-based soup in place of a meat entree a couple of times a week to add nutrition and decrease calories.

-- When preparing vegetables, avoid frying, and instead try grilling or roasting.
+* When preparing vegetables, avoid frying, and instead try grilling or roasting.
 Both of these alternative methods caramelize the vegetables, bringing out the natural flavors.
-If you choose a very good extra virgin olive oil, you will only need a very little amount when cooking to add flavor.
+If you choose a delicious extra virgin olive oil, you will only need a minimal amount when cooking to add flavor.
 Add a little additional chicken or vegetable broth when sautéing vegetables, and you won’t even notice the loss of the oil.
-I make great a great Eggplant Parmesan dish that is low in fat by grilling the eggplant slices instead of frying them, and substituting low fat cheeses.
+I make great a delicious Eggplant Parmesan dish that is low in fat by grilling the eggplant slices instead of frying them and substituting low-fat cheeses.

-- Making correct entrée choices can cut considerable calories from your meals.
+* Making correct entrée choices can cut a considerable amount of calories from your meals.
 Try choosing grilled or roasted fish and poultry over beef.
 Keep your portions small, and add whole grains and vegetables to round out the meal.
 You do not have to completely give up steak if you love it.
 Instead, slice it thin and serve over a bed of crisp arugula, then lightly drizzle with olive oil and sprinkle it with coarse sea salt.
 I serve four-ounce portions of grilled steak this way, and it is not only delicious but very satisfying.

-- You can see that although Italian foods are in essence good for you, with a little thought, you can pick the very best choices.
+You can see that although Italian foods are in essence right for you, with a little thought, you can pick the very best choices.
 Remember, they even say that a glass of red wine a day can be beneficial to your health!